iast94/infrastructure-interview-test-main/README.md

 ### Image build and push to dockerhub
 If you want to create your own application container image and push it on Docker Hub, use the following script:

-*Replace in the script file (image-build.sh) and in the values.yaml file (located inside the kube-news folder) the "username" with your Docker Hub username and the "image name" with name you want to provide the image.
+*Replace in the script file (image-build.sh) and in the values.yaml file (located inside the kube-news folder) the "username" with your Docker Hub username and the "image-name" with the name you want to provide for the image.

 ```bash
 ./image-build.sh